Skip to content

 Specifically, salary benchmarking helps compare pay across countries.
 Compliance reports keep contracts and tax documents organized and ready in case of an audit.

-What it means for clients: Reporting covers most day-to-day needs; payroll, costs, and workforce changes are easy to review directly in Deel.
+What this means for you: Reporting covers most day-to-day needs; payroll, costs, and workforce changes are easy to review directly in Deel.
 However, advanced workforce analytics are still less detailed than what some competitors offer (such as Rippling or Papaya Global).

 How secure is Deel?